 - Smoking causes over 2300 deaths per year in Northern Ireland and robs 10 –15 years of healthy life (5)

-- 22% of the population are current smokers.
-This figure for 2015/16 is unchanged from the previous year and is higher than other parts of the UK.
+- 20% of the population are current smokers.
+This figure for 2016/17 has fallen from 22% over the last three years but remains higher than other parts of the UK.
 (5)

 HEALTHY EATING, PHYSICAL ACTIVITY AND OBESITY

-- Northern Ireland is at the bottom of the UK scale for physical activity in children and youths.
+- Northern Ireland is at the bottom of the UK scale for physical activity in children and youths scoring a D minus in the 2016 report.
 Only 43.4% of children meet the recommendations for more than 60 minutes of moderate to vigorous physical activity per day (note 7)